Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

-The results are presented in Table~\ref{tab:compound_results}, where the impact of longer segment lengths is also explored.
-Intuitively, longer segments may provide more robust speaker embeddings but can conflict with the assumptions of Powerset training, potentially degrading local EEND performance.
-In our experiments, the input segment length during training for the unpruned WavLM Base+, unpruned WavLM Large, and the knowledge distillation based pruning stage was always set to 8 seconds.
-For inference, segment lengths of 8 seconds or longer (e.g., 12 seconds) were used.
-Using longer segments during training is challenging due to the significantly increased GPU memory requirements.
-However, in the final pruning stage, where the model size is already reduced, increasing the input length for fine-tuning becomes feasible.
-Specifically, we experimented with 12 and 16 seconds for both fine-tuning and inference of the pruned model.
-Segment lengths beyond 16 seconds exceeded our available GPU memory capacity.
+In our experiments, the local window size during training for both the unpruned WavLM Base+ and WavLM Large models, as well as for the distillation-guided pruning stage, was fixed at 8 seconds.
+During inference, window lengths of 8 or 12 seconds were used.
+Increasing the window length during training is challenging due to GPU memory requirements; however, once WavLM is pruned, the reduced model size makes longer-window fine-tuning feasible.
+We therefore experimented with 12- and 16-second windows for both fine-tuning and inference of the pruned model, while longer windows exceeded our available GPU memory capacity.

-As shown in the table, increasing the segment length generally leads to improved performance, with a similar trend observed for WavLM Large at the same sparsity level.
-Notably, when both the training and inference segment lengths are set to 16 seconds, our model significantly outperforms current state-of-the-art systems on most datasets.
+As shown in the table, longer local windows generally improve performance.
+However, the default powerset configuration assumes up to four speakers with at most two overlapping speakers, which may not always hold in practice.
+To examine this effect, we adjust the overlapping constraint in the powerset~\cite{plaquet2023powerset} configuration to allow up to four overlapping speakers.
+This relaxed assumption significantly reduces DER---primarily the MISS error---on the AliMeeting and NOTSOFAR-1 datasets.
+Notably, for pruned WavLM Large, our best setup achieves superior performance to current state-of-the-art systems on most datasets.
 It is important to note, however, that most state-of-the-art results are obtained through extensive fine-tuning on individual datasets.
-In contrast, our systems are trained without any further domain adaptation and use identical hyper-parameters across all datasets.
-As suggested by prior work \cite{plaquet2023powerset, plaquet2024mambabasedsegmentationmodelspeaker}, although dataset-specific tuning can lead to better performance, it contradicts our objective of building a generalizable diarization system.
+In contrast, our systems are trained without any further domain adaptation and use identical hyperparameters across all datasets.
+As suggested by prior works~\cite{plaquet2023powerset, plaquet2024mambabasedsegmentationmodelspeaker}, although dataset-specific tuning can lead to better performance, it contradicts our objective of building a generalizable diarization system.